Promoting Fundamental British Values

 Tolerance of those of Different Faiths and Beliefs

 Pupils are reminded of their place in a culturally diverse society through our Religious Education curriculum and the spiritual life of the school.
-Assemblies and class work, including difference and diversity units promote the diversity of society and the right for each person to be respected and valued equally regardless of ability, gender, faith, heritage or race.
-As part of our international work, we study different cultures and religions and offer children enrichment activities that celebrate these faiths.
-These activities, including Indian dancing and the Holi Festival of Colour, have really engaged the pupils.
-Visitors are invited to school to share their knowledge of different faith communities, most recently an Islamic workshop, and enhance learning within assemblies and in class.
-Children in Key Stage 2 also regularly visit a Multi-Faith Centre.
+Assemblies and class work promote the diversity of society and the right for each person to be respected and valued equally regardless of ability, gender, faith, heritage or race.
+We study different cultures and religions and offer children enrichment activities that celebrate these faiths.
+These activities, including celebrating the Holi Festival of Colour, have really engaged the pupils.
+Visitors are invited to school to share their knowledge of different faith communities to enhance the children’s understanding.

 Our Prevent Statement